neo-project/global-blockchain-compliance-hub/_posts/1111-11-11-on-the-trail.md

 ### Packing a Pack/Pack Adjustment

 Remember to help your FOPpers with this before you set off each morning.
-Well- fitted packs can allow for a more comfortable hike, and happier people all day!
+Well-fitted packs can allow for a more comfortable hike, and happier people all day!
 While internal-frame packs dominate the backpack market today, most of the strategies described here apply to any pack wearer.

 Weight distribution: